ScottyLabs/cmucourses/README.md

 browsing courses, including information about course evaluations and schedules.
 It is actively maintained by [ScottyLabs](https://scottylabs.org).

-This is the second version of the Course Tool.
-The old version is currently deployed at [cmucourses.com](cmucourses.com) .
+This is the second iteration of the Course Tool.
 The second version is a rewrite of the frontend and backend, with the inclusion of new features (currently a work-in-progress) such as:

 - Search
 - Filters